Topzero1981/tpgantt/README.md

 Modules:
 Each module attaches functions to the global GanttWidget namespace.
 For example, widgetRenderer.js defines init() and renderWidgets(), and widgetExcel.js defines the Excel upload handling.

-Usage:
-Whether no Excel file is uploaded (in which case random tasks are generated) or the user uploads an Excel file and maps its columns, the widget will render accordingly.

-This refactoring keeps your HTML file clean (only one script include) while breaking your code into several manageable files.
-Feel free to adjust or further modularize the code as needed!